 Due to large seashore in the District, Salt Industries has developed very well.
-There are 30 Salt factories in the district and occupies 38444 acres of land.
+There are many salt factories in the district.
 Annual production of Industrial and table salt is around 35 Lacks tones.

 Transportation

 1) The district has 987 Kms. length of State Highway, 3847 Kms. length of pakka roads connection to approximately 700 villages / towns in the district.
 Kachchha roads are of 1843 kms.
 And 108 villages accessible only in fair weather.